teal-language/tl/docs/tutorial.md

 ```

 This is the same as omitting the ` = nil`, like in plain Lua, but it gives tl
 the information it needs.
-Every type in tl accepts nil as a valid value, even
+Every type in Teal accepts nil as a valid value, even
 if, like in Lua, attempting to use it with some operations would cause a
 runtime error, so be aware!

 ## Arrays

-The simplest structured type in tl is the array.
+The simplest structured type in Teal is the array.
 An array is a Lua table where
 all keys are numbers and all values are of the same type.
 It is in fact a Lua
 sequence, and as such it has the same semantics as Lua sequences for things
 like the # operator and the use of the `table` standard library.